The Fund supports networks of state health policy decision makers to help identify, inspire, and inform policy leaders.

 All other persons who have contributed substantially to the work reported in the manuscript (eg, who provided assistance with study design, data collection or analysis, or manuscript preparation) but who do not fulfill the authorship criteria must be named in the manuscript’s acknowledgments, including their specific contributions.
 The corresponding author must obtain written permission to include the names of all individuals in the acknowledgments as readers may infer their endorsement of the work’s data and conclusions.
 The corresponding author must submit this documentation if requested by the editorial office.

 Financial Support and Potential Conflicts of Interest

-When a manuscript is submitted, all authors of the manuscript must complete the ICMJE Form for Disclosure of Potential Conflicts of Interest.
-In addition, the manuscript’s acknowledgments must include any potential conflicts of interest or situations that could give the appearance of a conflict of interest, as disclosed in the ICMJE Form, resulting from authors’ financial, personal, or professional affiliations as well as any financial and material support for the work reported in the manuscript.
+The manuscript’s acknowledgments must include any potential conflicts of interest or situations that could give the appearance of a conflict of interest resulting from authors’ financial, personal, or professional affiliations as well as any financial and material support for the work reported in the manuscript.
 This information will be published in conjunction with the manuscript.
-The corresponding author is responsible for ensuring that the disclosures reported in the manuscript’s acknowledgments are accurate, current, and consistent with the information provided in each author’s ICMJE Form.
+The corresponding author is responsible for ensuring that the disclosures reported in the manuscript’s acknowledgments are accurate and current.

 Statement of Transparency, Openness, and Credibility (and, where appropriate, Reproducibility) Regarding Availability of Data and Methods